VinayR-GitHub/competitive-programming/README.md

-# aio-orac-practice
+# competitive-programming
-This is a set of solutions to practice questions from ORAC intended as practice for the AIO.
+This is a set of solutions to practice problems from ORAC, Codeforces, AtCoder, and CSES.